meilisearch/specifications/text/0034-telemetry-policies.md

 ## `Documents Added`

 > The Documents Added event is sent once an hour or when a batch reaches the maximum size of `500kb`.
-The event's properties are averaged over all POST `/documents` additions operations during that time to not track everything and generate unnecessary noise.
+The event's properties are averaged over all requests on `POST` - `/indexes/:indexUid/documents`.

 | Property name | Description | Example |
 |---------------|-------------|---------|